Additional County Eligible to Apply for Disaster Unemployment Assistance

 Deadlines

 Applications filed after the deadline will be considered untimely, unless the individual provides good cause for filing after this date.
 Individuals can receive up to 27 weeks of DUA benefits as long as his/her unemployment continues to be a result of the disaster.
 Eligibility for DUA benefits will be determined on a week-to-week basis.
 Applications for individuals in Fremont, Harrison, Mills, Monona, and Woodbury counties, needed to have been filed by April 25, 2019.
 Applications for individuals affected in Pottawattamie and Shelby counties must be filed by May 17, 2019.
-Applications for individuals affected in Louisa county must be filed by June 10, 2019.
-Applications for individuals affected in Scott county must be filed by June 12, 2019.
+Applications for individuals affected Louisa county must be filed by June 10, 2019.

 Eligibility